-1.4 Termination of shareholders agreement between XP Control LLC, General Atlantic (XP) Bermuda, Iupar Group, ITB Holding Ltd. and Itaú Unibanco Holding S.A.
+1.2 Termination of shareholders agreement between XP Control LLC, General Atlantic (XP) Bermuda, Iupar Group, ITB Holding Ltd. and Itaú Unibanco Holding S.A.

-On July 10, 2023, XP Inc. announced the termination of its shareholders agreement executed between XP Control LLC, General Atlantic (XP) Bermuda, Jupar Group, ITB Holding Ltd. and Itaú Unibanco Holding S.A. originally expected to continue until October 2026.
-As a result of the termination of its shareholders agreement, Jupar Group will no longer have the right to nominate members to XP Inc's board of directors, which was reduced from 11 to 9 members.
+On July 10, 2023, XP Inc. announced the termination of its shareholders agreement executed between XP Control LLC, General Atlantic (XP) Bermuda, Jupar Group, ITB Holding Ltd., and Itaú Unibanco Holding S.A., originally expected to continue until October 2026.
+As a result of the termination, Jupar Group will no longer have the right to nominate members to XP Inc's board of directors, which was reduced from 11 to 9 members.

-1.5 Corporate reorganization
+1.3 Corporate reorganization

-In order to improve corporate structure, Group's capital and cash management, XP Inc is conducting entity reorganizations, as follows:
+In order to improve corporate structure, Group's capital and cash management, XP Inc concluded some entity reorganizations, as follows: